LukeLu1263/lukelu1263.github.com/index.md

 ---
 {% include JB/setup %}

-This pages show me info for you.
+This page show my info for you.

+If you want to know more about me, please checkout these link on the right side.